Use Damage Assessment

 The Individual Assistance Survey can be used by public safety personnel to gather details of private property losses and direct assistance to disaster survivors.

-In this workflow, you will assume the role of a mobile worker in the emergency management agency who needs to conduct the damage assessments assigned to you using the Individual Assistance Survey.
+In this workflow, you will assume the role of a field inspector in the emergency management agency who needs to conduct the damage assessments assigned to you using the Individual Assistance Survey.

-1. In a browser, go to the Internal Destination on the Damage Assessment site.
+1. In a browser, browse to the Damage Assessment site.

-3. Use the camera on your mobile device and capture the QR code to open the Individual Assistance Survey.
+4. Use the camera on your mobile device to scan the QR code to open the Individual Assistance Survey.

 Note:

-If you don’t have a QR code assigned to your survey, you can open the ArcGIS Survey123 app on your mobile device and sign in to your organization.
-Then download the survey to begin the process.
+If you don't have a QR code assigned to your survey, open the ArcGIS Survey123 field app and in the upper right, tap your avatar and tap Download Surveys to download the survey.
+Tap the back arrow to return to the survey gallery.
+Tap Individual Assistance Survey to pen the survey and tap Collect.

 Note:

-The Individual Assistance Survey must be used on the ArcGIS Survey123 app on your mobile device.
-Using the form in a web browser will not perform needed calculations.
+The Individual Assistance Survey can only be accessed using the ArcGIS Survey123 field app on your mobile device.
+Using the form in a browser will not perform needed calculations.

 Note:

-When you open a public damage report, some of the information will be provided, which allows you to accept or change it as needed.
+When a public damage report is opened, some information will be provided, which allows you to accept or change it as needed.
 When you open a Windshield Damage Report, only the damage level will be provided.
 You will need to complete the assessment by providing all the necessary details for each location.

 Perform Public Assistance Damage Inventory